-Investments classified within level 3 have significant unobservable inputs, as they trade infrequently or not at all.
-In 2019, level 3 instruments is predominantly comprised of equity in a private company and mutual funds (2018: equity in a private company and mutual funds).
+Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
+In 2020, Level 3 instruments is predominantly comprised of equity in a private company and mutual funds (2019: equity in a private company and mutual funds).
 As observable prices are not available for these securities, the Group has used valuation techniques to derive the fair value.
-The main inputs into the Group's valuation methods for level 3 assets may include: discounted cash flow projections, original transaction price, recent transactions in the same or similar instruments and completed third party transactions in comparable instruments and information obtained from investment manager of the fund.
+The main inputs into the Group's valuation methods for Level 3 assets may include: discounted cash flow projections, original transaction price, recent transactions in the same or similar instruments and completed third party transactions in comparable instruments and information obtained from investment manager of the fund.
 The Group adjusts the model as deemed necessary.
+During the year there were no transfers between levels for level 2 instruments measured at fair value.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020